discolabs/disco_app/README.md

   local IP.
 - `rake webhooks:sync`: Trigger a re-synchronisation of webhooks for all shops on active Shopify plans and with the application currently installed.
+- `rake database:update_sequences`: Update postgres sequence numbers in case the database has been imported or migrated.

 ### Background Tasks
 The `DiscoApp::ShopJob` class inherits from `ActiveJob::Base`, and can be used